-- Why do we need PGS programs?
+- Why do we need PGS?
 Aren’t third-party certification systems enough?

 - Where are the origins of the PGS movement?